-- An attorney can help an injured worker understand the full extent of their rights under workers’ compensation and Florida law.
+- An Orlando personal injury attorney can help an injured worker understand the full extent of their rights under workers’ compensation and Florida law.
 Florida law aims to provide efficient, effective coverage for medical bills and other expenses as soon as possible after a workplace injury.
 Unfortunately, many insurance companies try to drag out the process, which makes it difficult for injured workers to get the help they deserve.
 An experienced attorney understands the strategies insurance companies may use to limit payouts for workers’ compensation, can advise their injured client about how to conduct themselves in meetings or on social media to preserve their claims, and know-how long their client should return to work following an accident.

 - An attorney can help increase the compensation an injured worker receives for their injuries.
 Unlike traditional personal injury claims, injury claims under workers’ compensation may not include pain and suffering as part of the payout.
 The damages an injured worker receives, however, can vary based on the company’s workers’ compensation insurance policy, the severity of their injuries, and how long it takes them to return to work.
 In many cases, an attorney can help increase their client’s compensation and make it easier for them to get financial support after their accident.